kapawlak/temp_lab_host/Courses/345/4L/xlab1.md

 :::

 :::Exercise (sketch_laws|3 Points)
 Assuming that the galvanometer expects current to flow in through the positive terminal, were your experimental results consistent with the last two questions?
 Draw pictures to illustrate your thinking.
+Make sure to include your pictures with your written explanation in the report.
 :::